marsha88/Playground/LineXLine/ListOutOfLambda/README.md

 ## Part 5: Removing Booleans

 We've come quite a long way since version 1, but more work can still be done.
 We need to remove those booleans.
 How can we do this though?
-We need some way to determine if a list is empty which means we need a way to run conditional expressions.
+We need some way to determine if a list is empty, which means we need a way to run conditional expressions.
 Let's try rewriting conditionals using functions.
 Sounds a bit daunting, but it's doable.

 Let's take a second to review our criteria for the structure we want to replace: